Transport Academic Partnership 2020–2025

 - trial projects such as proof of concept

 - joint projects with other universities; and/or industry partners and other ad-hoc/emerging issues

 - Australian Research Council linkage proposals and other leveraged funding opportunities

 - knowledge transfer such as advice and information seminars

 - capability building, training, professional development, and work experience placements

 - university in-kind support and access to high calibre academic professionals.

-If you would like more details on the TAP program, please email us at Transport_Academic_Partnerships@tmr.qld.gov.au.
+If you would like more details on the Transport Academic Partnership (TAP) program, email us at Transport_Academic_Partnerships@tmr.qld.gov.au.